 Wage and Hour Class Action

-• Early mediation of class action suit against an interstate trucking company for wage/hour/break violations.
-Significant legal issues were raised by claims, primarily involving federal preemption of state labor laws.
-There was also a dispute between the parties regarding the proper modeling for damages claims.
+• Mediated an early class action against an interstate trucking company alleging wage, hour, and break violations.
+Key issues included federal preemption of state labor laws and disputes over the appropriate modeling for damages claims.

 Wrongful Termination

-• The volunteer planning commissioner was removed by a vote of the Board of Supervisors because she was allegedly abusive and intimidating to staff members.
-The plaintiff claimed she was removed in retaliation for having filed a whistleblower complaint against the other commissioners and Board Supervisors for consistently conducting closed session meetings.
+• Mediated a case involving a volunteer planning commissioner removed by the Board of Supervisors for allegedly abusive and intimidating conduct toward staff.
+The plaintiff claimed her removal was retaliation for filing a whistleblower complaint against fellow commissioners and the Board for holding improper closed session meetings.

 Government Liability

-• The plaintiff, a middle-aged lawyer, was standing under a large tree on a very windy day when the tree was blown over onto her and her car.
-She sued the city that was responsible for planting/maintaining the tree in a large concrete planter box located on a public sidewalk.
-She claimed she sustained mild brain trauma resulting in constant and permanent tinnitus and hearing loss.
+• Mediated a case involving a middle-aged lawyer who was struck by a large tree that blew over onto her and her car during a windy day.
+She sued the city responsible for planting and maintaining the tree in a sidewalk planter, alleging mild brain trauma that resulted in permanent tinnitus and hearing loss.

 Coverage